jdittrich/userNeedResearchBook/text/03_dataGathering.md

 * Be open to how the participant works—don’t impose your own views.
 * Delve into topics more deeply by probing, checking your understanding and asking for examples.
 * Switch topics and methods to match your research interests.
-* After the research session, plan for time to debrief, supplementing notes and organizing data.
+* After the research session, plan for time to debrief, complementing notes and organizing data.